-Looking for a role in management?
+Looking for a management role?
 First, you have to manage the interview…

-Whether you’ve been a manager for a while, or you’re looking to move up the ranks, interviewing for a management position can be difficult – which is why formulating your answers in advance is absolutely vital if you want to stand out from the crowd.
+Whether you’ve already been a manager in another organisation, or you’re looking to move up the ranks, interviewing for a management position can be demanding – which is why preparing your interview answers in advance is absolutely vital if you want to stand out from the crowd.

-To help inspire you, here are five of our favourite manager interview questions, and our advice on how to answer them:
+To help inspire you, here are 10 of our favourite manager interview questions and our advice on how to answer them:

 What’s your management style?

 If you’re faced with this question at an interview, always show instead of tell.

 In other words, don’t just talk about your management style – tell them how it actually works.

 And since the ability to pay yourself a compliment without coming across as arrogant is often tough, aim to define what good management means to you first.
 Then talk about yourself positively by explaining what you’ve done, rather than simply repeating words like ‘responsible’ and ‘good leadership skills’.